gabrielvlad/README-template/profile/profile5.md

-## 💜 Olá, meu nome é <strong>{seu nome}!</strong>
+## 💜Hello, my name is <strong>{your name}!</strong>

-> Faça uma breve aprensentação sobre você e a sua área.
+> Give a brief presentation about yourself and your area.

-🔭 Escreva algum projeto que você desenvolveu ou que atualmente esteja trabalhando nele.
+🔭 Write down any projects you have developed or are currently working on.

-💬 Escreva uma mensagem para que as pessoas entrem em contato com você, ou te faça perguntas.
+💬 Write a message for people to contact you, or ask you questions.

 ----

-## 🚀 Minhas Skills
+## 🚀 My Skills

 <code><img height="32" src="https://cdn.iconscout.com/icon/free/png-512/c-programming-569564.png" alt="c"/></code>
 <code><img height="32" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png" alt="Javascript"/></code>